 Helen Shaver started acting professionally on stage at the age of 18 and has worked in theatre, film and TV.
-Shaver has worked with some of Hollywood's best, including Martin Scorsese, The Colour of Money; John Schlesinger, The Believers; Sam Peckinpah, The Osterman Weekend; Robert Rodriguez, Roadracers; Steven Spielberg, Amazing Stories and Land Before Time; Neil Simon, Jake's Women and Donna Deitch, Desert Hearts.
+Shaver has worked with some of Hollywood's best, including Martin Scorsese, John Schlesinger, Sam Peckinpah, Robert Rodriguez, Steven Spielberg, Neil Simon, and Donna Deitch.

 Shaver made her long form directing debut with the Emmy Award-winning Showtime feature film Summer's End staring James Earl Jones, named Best Picture at the 1999 Chicago Film Festival.
-She directed Outer Limits episodes "What Will The Neighbors Think", starring Jane Adams, "Phobos Rising" staring Joan Chen and Adam Baldwin, as well as earning a Leo nomination for Best Director for Lithia staring Julie Harris and David Keith.
-In 2001, Shaver directed Due East, with a cast including Robert Forster, Cybil Shepherd, and Kate Capshaw and in 2003 Shaver picked up a Gemini Award for Just Cause.
+She earned a Leo nomination for Best Director, for Lithia staring Julie Harris and David Keith.
+In 2001, Shaver directed Due East, with a cast including Robert Forster, Cybil Shepherd, and Kate Capshaw, and in 2003 Shaver picked up a Gemini Award for Just Cause.